yagnik/salt-template/README.md

 - [ ] add coed for base image
 - [ ] make sure base image and repo are synced and tested
 - [ ] change docker images to use to base image
+- [ ] add support for ssh roster for verification